Homepage > Journal > Sprint vs. Cascade. Which will work better for project development?

 How you like that:

-Together they determined what the description that would make up the Agile methodologies would look like.
+Together, they determined what the description of agile methodologies would look like.

 What does the manifesto include?
 It indicates that people and interactions are valued more than processes and tools.
 Furthermore, working software is more important than detailed documentation, cooperation with the customer is more important than negotiating contracts, and responding to changes is more important than implementing an established plan.